oracle/python-oracledb/doc/src/api_manual/async_connection_pool.rst

 .. attribute:: AsyncConnectionPool.timeout

-    This read-write attribute specifies the time (in seconds) after which idle connections will be terminated in order to maintain an optimum number of open connections.
-A value of *0* means that no idle connections are terminated.
+    This read-only attribute is an integer that specifies the length of time (in seconds) that a connection may remain idle in the pool before it is terminated.
+This applies only when the pool has more than ``min`` connections open, allowing it to shrink to the specified minimum size.
+The default value is *0* seconds.
+A value of *0* means that there is no maximum time.

 .. attribute:: AsyncConnectionPool.username